jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 | **Vect** | vector spaces      | linear transformations |
 | **Grp**  | groups             | group homomorphisms    |

 In all these cases, arrows correspond to functions, although this is by no means required.
-All these categories correspond to objects from mathematics, along with *structure preserving maps*. **Set** will also play a role when we discuss the category **Type** when we start talking about concrete applications to Haskell.
+All these categories correspond to objects from mathematics, along with *structure preserving maps*. **Set** will also play a role when we discuss the category **Hask** when we start talking about concrete applications to Haskell.

 There are also a number of simple examples of categories: